atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 }
 ```

-### Moved in the same list
+#### Scenario 1.
+Moved in the same list

-In this scenario the user has moved backwards or forwards within the same list.
-We want to instruct the user what position they are now in.
+The user has moved backwards or forwards within the same list, so we want to tell the user what position they are now in.

-**Default message**: "You have moved the item to position ${update.destination.index + 1}".
+**Default message**: "You have moved the item to position `${update.destination.index + 1}`".

-You may also want to include `of ${listLength}` in your messaging.
+Think about including of `${listLength}` in your messaging.

-### Moved into a different list
+#### Scenario 2.
+Moved into a different list

+The user has moved on the cross axis into a different list, so we want to tell them a number of things.

+**Default message**: "You have moved the item from list `${update.source.droppableId}` in position `${update.source.index + 1}` to list `${update.destination.droppableId}` in position `${update.destination.index + 1}`".

-In this case we want to tell the user
+We tell the user the following:

-- they have moved to a new list
+- They have moved to a new list
-- some information about the new list
+- Some information about the new list
-- what position they have moved from
+- What position they have moved from
-- what position they are now in
+- What position they are now in

-**Default message**: "You have moved the item from list ${update.source.droppableId} in position ${update.source.index + 1} to list ${update.destination.droppableId} in position ${update.destination.index + 1}".

-You will probably want to change this messaging to use some friendly text for the name of the droppable.
-It would also be good to say the size of the lists in the message
+Think about using friendlier text for the name of the droppable, and including the length of the lists in the messaging.

-Suggestion:

-"You have moved the item from list ${sourceName} in position ${lastIndex} of ${sourceLength} to list ${destinationName} in position ${newIndex} of ${destinationLength}".
+**Message with more info**: "You have moved the item from list `${sourceName}` in position `${lastIndex}` of `${sourceLength}` to list `${destinationName}` in position `${newIndex}` of `${destinationLength}`".

-### Moved over no list
+#### Scenario 3.
+Moved over no list

-While this is not possible to do with a keyboard, it is worth having a message for this in case a screen reader user is using a pointer for dragging.
+You can't do this with a keyboard, but it's worthwhile having a message for this scenario, in case the user has a pointer for dragging.

-You will want to simply explain that they are not over a droppable area.

 **Default message**: "You are currently not dragging over a droppable area".

+Think about how you could make this messaging friendlier and clearer.

-## Step 3: on drop
+### Step 4: On drop

-In this phase we give a small summary of what the user has achieved.

-There are two ways a drop can occur.
-Either the drag was cancelled or the user released the dragging item.
-You are able to control the messaging for these events using the `DragDropContext` > `onDragEnd` hook.
+There are two ways a drop can happen.
+Either the drag is cancelled or the user drops the dragging item.
+You can control the messaging for these events using the `DragDropContext > onDragEnd` hook.

-### Cancel
+#### Scenario 1.
+Drag cancelled

 A `DropResult` object has a `reason` property which can either be `DROP` or `CANCEL`.
 You can use this to announce your cancel message.